MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

 To enable VPN integration, make sure you set the following parameters:

--	Open port UDP 1813 on your Azure ATP Standalone Sensors and Azure ATP Sensors.
+-	Open port UDP 1813 on your Azure ATP standalone sensors and Azure ATP Sensors.

 -	Connect the Azure ATP cloud service to the Internet so that it can query the location of incoming IP addresses.